-I am an Ecosystem Ecologist that studies the effects of emerging contaminants and global change on ecosystem health, especially on soil fertility and water quality.
+I am an Ecosystem Ecologist interested in the effects of emerging contaminants and global change on ecosystem health, especially on soil fertility and water quality.

 For more information, check out the following sections: